 Cost & Price Analysis

 Over the past several years, prices completion equipment showed a steady upward trend due to higher demand in shale drilling in North America and escalating materials costs.
-Yet, in the short term, completion equipment market shall witness a correction, as a result of reduced activities and decreased cost of commodities.
+Yet, following the indsutry downturn, market shall witness a correction, as a result of reduced activities and decreased cost of commodities.
 On average prices declined by 20%-35% during 2015 and 2016.
 2018 and beyond is shall not exhibit significant volatility, except the costs of raw materials.

 Major components of completion equipment are made of steel and elastomers / fluoroelastomers (high quality synthetic rubber), with the rubber being around 70% of the cost of the packer.
 Steel and rubber grades used during manufacturing are dependent on application requirements and driven by hostility of the environment, i.e. HP/HT, H2S/CO2 content.
 Metals used are low-alloy steels, nickel alloys, martensitic and PH stainless steels, and cast iron.
 Up to 10 components is included when manufacturing elastomers.